-Gmsh is a cross platform two and three dimensional mesh and grid generation software tool.
-As Gmsh supports many CAD file formats such as STEP, IGES, and STL, and also includes a variety of integrated mesh generation algorithms, such as from Triangle, Tetgen, and Netgen, Gmsh can be used together with FEATool to allow for more complex geometries and models to be meshed than the built-in grid generator.
+Gmsh is a popular cross platform and open source mesh generation software.
+Gmsh supports many CAD file formats such as STEP, IGES, and STL, as well as also includes a variety of integrated mesh generation algorithms, such as from Triangle, Tetgen, and Netgen, Gmsh can be used together with FEATool to allow for more complex geometries and models to be meshed than the built-in grid generator.

-Although FEATool features built-in support for importing and meshing IGES, STEP, and STL CAD geometries, more control of the process can be achieved by performing the import steps manually.
+Although FEATool Multiphysics features built-in support for importing and meshing CAD geometries, more control of the process can be achieved by performing the import steps manually.
 This can for instance be useful for more difficult geometries which need to be repaired to allow simulation.
 In the following it is therefore described how Gmsh can be used to manually import a CAD geometry from a STEP file, and to generate a mesh which can be imported and used with FEATool.

 Gmsh CAD File Import and Mesh Generation Tutorial

 This is a tutorial example showing how to import STEP model into Gmsh, and generate a 3D volume finite element mesh.
 The STEP file CAD model used in the example can be downloaded from the link below

 1. Start Gmsh (using version 2 Mesh File Format)

 FEATool currently only supports Gmsh mesh file format version 2 (default in Gmsh versions 2-3), which was replaced with an incompatible format in Gmsh version 4.0 and later.
 To ensure that Gmsh v4 saves and exports meshes in version 2 format one can either start Gmsh with the command line argument -format msh2, for example